OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-6/README.md

 All the advantages of playbooks plus: -

--   Structured
--   Meta-data concept
+-   Structure
+-   Community sharing via Ansible Galaxy
--   Dependency declarations
+-   Meta-data and dependency declarations
--   Easily shared
 -   Unit and functional test framework

 ## Examples